Guides & tips

 Automation of basic customer processing tasks

 With a kiosk system, you can automate many of the essential tasks after the check-in process is complete.
 For example, you can automatically add a customer to a virtual waitlist and give them directions.
-On the back-end, you can integrate your self check-in kiosks with any other operational software you may be using to alert your staff that a customer is ready to be seen.
+On the back-end, you can integrate your self-check-in kiosks with any other operational software you may be using to alert your staff that a customer is ready to be seen.

 With a queue management system like Waitwhile, all customer data is centrally managed so that all of your staff will know important details about the customer such as what service(s) they want, their preferences, and notes from any past visits.

-Essential elements of self check-in kiosks
+Essential elements of self-check-in kiosks

 There are many types of kiosks, and they all have their own unique characteristics and features.
 The type you choose should be based on the needs of your business and your desired customer experience.